AssortedFood/CodeToClipboard/README.md

 - Copies the name and content of every file in a directory to the clipboard.
 - Handles multiple text files efficiently.
 - Easy integration with ChatGPT for quick data dumps.
+- Can generate a standard `.ctcignore` file to specify files to ignore.

 ## Requirements